“What is sauce for the goose may be sauce for the gander but is not necessarily sauce for the chicken, the duck, the

 When the chicken is done, remove from the water, and let cool until you can handle it, then shred the meat into fine shreds.

-This comes down to a “to taste” – in the blender with the chilies add a little fresh cheese (farmer’s cheese, or something like port salut), some chunks of stale bread, a handful of walnuts (you can leave these out if someone is allergic), and start it blending.
+This comes down to a “to taste” – in the blender with the chilies add a little fresh cheese (farmer’s cheese, or something like port salut), some chunks of stale bread, a handful of walnuts or peanuts (you can leave these out if someone is allergic), and start it blending.
 Add milk while blending until you’ve got a thick, but smooth puree.
 I’ve seen recipes that use the chicken water instead of milk, and others that use evaporated milk or cream, this is just the way I’ve learned to make it.
 When we want it extra spicy we use the chili cooking water for at least a part of the liquid.
 To this point, the sauce is what’s called huancaina and can be chilled and served over chilled, boiled potatoes, a classic Peruvian dish, papas a la huancaina.

 Saute finely chopped garlic and a white onion in olive oil until translucent and soft.
 Then add the pepper puree to this and continue cooking for a few minutes.